-The prize money on offer in both the men's and women's game has jumped up significantly in recent years and this section of the website keeps track of the remuneration on offer at every ATP and WTA tournament in the calendar year.
+The prize money on offer in both the men's and women's game has jumped up significantly in recent years.
+This section of the website keeps track of the remuneration on offer at every ATP and WTA tournament in the calendar year.

 Historical data is also provided to show percentage changes over time.
-We also convert currencies into Euros, US Dollars and Pounds Stirling to provide a comparison for readers in different parts of the world.
-The full list of tournaments can be found below and are categorised by their standing on the respective tours.
+We also convert currencies into Euros, US Dollars, and Pounds Stirling to compare readers in different parts of the world.
+The full list of tournaments can be found below and categorised by their respective tours.

 Grand Slam Prize Money

 - BNP Paribas Open, Indian Wells 2020 Prize Money